 - Simply bring a pair of AA batteries per stage - keep a set in your camelback as backup (when you forget to replace them in camp).

-Series 3 are designed as cycling performance monitors with navigation as an additional feature (after thought?).
-Their software logic for navigation is cumbersome, frustrating, far from intuitive when mountain biking far from any mapped road.
+Series 3 devices are designed as cycling performance monitors with navigation as an additional feature (after thought?).
+Their software logic for navigation is cumbersome, frustrating, far from intuitive especially when mountain biking far from any mapped roads.

-- If you are purchasing a GARMIN for the RVO and any other ALL purpose needs, then buy any Series 1 or 2
+- If you are purchasing a GARMIN for the RVO and any other general purpose navigation needs, then buy any Series 1 or 2

-- Series 1&2 are excellent for driving, hiking, city walking, fishing, aviation, geocaching.
+- Series 1&2 are excellent for mountain biking, driving, hiking, city walking, fishing, aviation, geocaching.

-- Series 3 devices are useless when off the bike.
+Series 3 devices are fairly useless when off the bike.

 Fenix & other watches: are amazingly capable BUT totally impractical on the RVO, you cannot navigate with them while hurtling down rugged trails.
 Do not attempt to navigate the RVO with a wearable device!

 Edge 705/605 are cycling performance monitors best suited for road cycling.
-For the RVO, they have very limited track management functions, the map screen is tiny with very poor resolution, therefore challenging for quick and precise navigation out on the forest trails.
-Useable yes but not at all friendly.
+For the RVO, they have very limited track management functions, the map screen is tiny with very poor resolution, therefore challenging for quick and precise navigation while out on the forest trails.
+Barely useable - not at all friendly.
 Please don't bring one then ask us for help - we will ignore you!!!!

 MAP 60/62 CSX | eTrex Legend (all versions) are discontinued – they are barely useable, not recommended, therefore not supported.
 Please don't bring one then ask us for help - we will ignore you!!

 A: Garmin manufacture the best consumer GPS units, other makes of GPS units will accept the RVO tracks but they will not perform as well.